lofar-astron/factor/docs/source/directions.rst

         The RA and Dec (J2000) of the calibrator, written as ``RA,Dec`` in sexagesimal format (note that there should be no space after the comma).
 If the calibrator is a group of more than one source, this position should define the center of a calibration group.

     atrous_do
-        If ``True``, the wavelet module of PyBDSM will be used during self calibration and facet imaging.
+        If ``True``, the wavelet module of PyBDSF will be used during facet imaging.
 If empty, Factor will activate the wavelet module if it identifies a source with a diameter of 6 arcmin or larger in the facet sky model.

     mscale_field_do
         If ``True``, multiscale clean will be used during facet imaging (it is always used during self calibration).
 If empty, Factor will activate multiscale clean if it identifies a source with a diameter of 6 arcmin or larger in the facet sky model.